pjazdzyk/ansys-fluent-udf/README.md

 4. Adjust fields in UDF file accordingly:
 ```
 #define WIND_DIR 270.0	<- wind direction in m/s at height of 10m
-#define z0 0.003	<- z0 value based on terrain category from table 4.1
+#define z0 0.003	<- z0 value based on terrain category from table 4.1 in m
-#define zMin 1.000	<- zMin value based on terrain category from table 4.1
+#define zMin 1.000	<- zMin value based on terrain category from table 4.1 in m
 #define zoneH 400.0	<- your domain height in m
-#define vB0 22.0	<- velocity at reference height of 10m
+#define vB0 22.0	<- velocity at reference height of 10m in m/s
 ```
 5. Under velocity inlet BC, select velocity specified in cartesian coordinate system: vx, by, vz.
 6. Hook x_vel_profile as vx, and y_vel_profile as vy in each velicity inlet BC.